kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 ## `MonsterDataSource`

 - The `MonsterDataSource` stores all the data sources we are aware of
-  - In practice it is a machine-readable form of the Monster Spreadsheet
+  - In practice, it is a machine-readable form of the Monster Spreadsheet
   - It is represented by a single CSV file
   - It is checked in the repo under `//p1/metadata`
 - There is a notebook that loads the CSV as a pandas data frame